By Laura Cronin 14 Nov 2022 5 min read

 What has been the most challenging aspect of your career so far?

 I believe the most challenging aspect is getting the ball rolling in an apprenticeship.
-Starting a new job can be difficult on its own and adding the pressure of not having the skills or knowledge from the get-go can be overwhelming.
+Starting new aircraft maintenance engineering jobs can be difficult on its own and adding the pressure of not having the skills or knowledge from the get-go can be overwhelming.
 I believe its hardest to break in to the workforce and try to pick up working methods and niches you won’t have to begin with.

 What do you enjoy the most about your role?